zhangxingong/lazycat-emacs/README.md

 $ ./configure && make && make install
 ```

-4. Install
+4. Install in launcher:

     open -R nextstep/Emacs.app

     and dragging Emacs to the Applications folder.

 5. Add config in ~/.emacs
 ```Elisp